-Place jars into a baking dish and bake for about 16 minutes or until cookies are slightly browned.
+Place the jars into a baking dish, and bake for about 16 minutes or until the cookies are slightly browned.

-Place about 1-1/2 teaspoons of milk chocolate chips into each cone over the cookies.
-Then, carefully insert a lollipop stick into the chocolate and cookie.
+Place about 1-1/2 teaspoons of milk chocolate chips into each cone, over the cookie.
+Then carefully insert a lollipop stick into the chocolate and cookie.

-Immediately freeze for about an hour or until chocolate and cookie are set.
+Immediately freeze for about an hour or until the chocolate and cookies are set.

-Melt remaining milk chocolate chips and white chocolate chips separately.
+Melt the remaining milk chocolate chips and white chocolate chips separately.
 (Check out this tutorial on how to melt chocolate.)
-Hold each cone by the lollipop stick and coat in melted chocolate.
+Hold each cone by the lollipop stick, and coat in melted chocolate.
 We used a frosting knife to evenly distribute the chocolate.

-Place cones on a wire cooling rack to decorate.
-Don't worry if the backs get a little smudged, you can cover them with decorations!
+Place the cones on a wire cooling rack to decorate.
+Don’t worry if the backs get a little smudged — you can cover them with decorations.

 Decorate the cones, working quickly so the melted chocolate doesn’t dry.

-Then, place lollipop sticks into a piece of Styrofoam so they can cool upright completely.
+Then place the lollipop sticks into a piece of Styrofoam so they can cool upright completely.